-(in millions) Fiscal Year 2022 Net cash provided by operating activities \$7,346 Additions to property, plant, and equipment (1,368) Free Cash Flow (2) \$5,978 Adjustments as contemplated under Annual Incentive Plan (3) (327) Free Cash Flow for Incentives \$5,651
+(in millions) Fisca al year 2023 Net cash provided by operating activities \$ 6,039 Additions to property, plant, and equipment (1,459) Free Cash Flow (2) \$ 4,580 Adjustments as contemplated under Annual Incentive Plan (3) (305) Free Cash Flow for Incentives \$ 4,275

-(1) The data in this schedule has been intentionally rounded to the nearest million, and, therefore, may not sum.

-(2) Free cash flow represents operating cash flows less property, plant and equipment additions.

-(3) As allowed under the Annual Incentive Plan, these adjustments are comprised of certain litigation settlements, tax audit payments, and restructuring charges.
+- (1) The data in this schedule has been intentionally rounded to the nearest million, and, therefore, may not sum. - (2) Free cash flow represents operating cash flows less property, plant and equipment additions. - (3) As allowed under the Annual Incentive Plan, these adjustments are comprised of certain litigation settlements and tax audit payments.